joel-bentley/nightlife-coordination-app/README.md

 ---

-To use, first add .env files in root and /client.
+To use, first add `.env` files in project root and client directories.
 These files require info from Oauth application setup on your Github account.
-Use yarn to install dependencies within root and /client directories.
+Use yarn to install dependencies within root and client directories.

-For development, type 'npm run dev'
+For development, type `npm run dev`

-For production, First run 'npm run build' within /client, then run 'npm start' from root.
+For production, First run `npm run build` within client directory, then run `npm start` from root.

-To deploy to Heroku: create and checkout a deploy branch, build client app after setting proper env variables, remove build directory from .gitignore so files included in commit, and then push this branch to heroku master.
+To deploy to Heroku: create and checkout a deploy branch, build client app after setting proper env variables, remove build directory from `.gitignore` so files included in commit, and then push this branch to heroku master.